Štramberk: Geography

 Štramberk is located about 7 km east of Nový Jičín and 25 km southwest of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The town is spread on the steep slopes of several hills.
 The highest point is the hill Bílá hora at 557 m above sea level.
+The Sedlnice Stream flows through the western part of Štramberk's territory.

 The town is surrounded by several small-scale protected areas, including the Šipka Cave National Nature Monument.
 This karst cave is the oldest recorded human presence in the territory of the Czech Republic.

 History

 The first written mention of Štramberk is from 1211, when a village under the eponymous castle was documented.
 The origin and age of the castle are unknown.
-In 1359, the town of Štramberk was founded by John Henry, Margrave of Moravia on the site of the village.
+In 1359, the town of Štramberk was founded by the Moravian margrave John Henry on the site of the village.
 It obtained various privileges that helped its development.

 From the 15th century, Štramberk was the centre of Moravian Church.
 In 1624, Štramberk was acquired by the Jesuits.
 During the Thirty Years' War, the town was attacked and devastated several times.
 The castle was severely damaged.
 In the 1783, the front part collapsed and the masonry was dismantled.

 In the second half of the 19th century limestone mining began here, which started further economic growth.
 The railway was opened in 1881.
-Although Štramberk was completely Czech in terms of nationality, it was annexed by Nazi Germany in 1938–1945.
+Although Štramberk was completely Czech in terms of nationality, it was annexed by Nazi Germany as part of the Munich Agreement from 1938 to 1945.